-RFC 4408 (Sender Policy Framework for Authorizing Use of Domains in E-Mail, Version 1) defines a method to set domain polices over who is authorized to send mail in the name of that domain.
+RFC 4408 (Sender Policy Framework for Authorizing Use of Domains in E-Mail, Version 1) establishes a method to set a domain policies over which nodes are authorized to send mail on the behalf of that domain.

-When an SMTP server receives a mail message it should check the sender's domain (From field) to see if the client node (sender source address) is authorized.
+When an SMTP server receives a mail message, it should check the sender's domain (From field) to see if the client node (source address) is authorized.